PelionIoT/ref-wem-webapp/README.md

 A circle representing the accuracy of the latitude/longitude measurement is displayed around each pin.
 The radius of the circle represents the accuracy.
 A smaller radius indicates higher accuracy, and a larger circle indicates lower accuracy.

 There are two types of geolocation services supported: `user` and `auto`.
-The type is communicated through M2M resource ID `/3336/x/5750`, where `x` represents the geolocation service instance.
-The administrator of the device manually configures the `user` type, whereas `auto` is determined by dynamic means.
+M2M resource ID `/3336/x/5750` communicates the type, where `x` represents the geolocation service instance.
+The administrator of the device manually configures the `user` type, whereas dynamic means determine `auto`.

 On the world map, a device drops a single pin.
-A priority order is used to determine which of the geolocation services to use for the device's pin.
+A priority order determines which of the geolocation services to use for the device's pin.

 #### Geo type display priority